 16. Once I was sure the runner was in the right place I pressed firmly to ensure the runner adhered to the tape underneath and then I started hammering in carpet tacks where required.
 This was mainly under the lip of each stair tread and also right at the back of the tread, but hidden in the black border at each edge (this would also reduce the chances of anyone treading on one, should they ever lift up even slightly).

-17. Once this piece was on I did steps 13-15 with the next runner, the only difference was that the starting point for this piece was under the lip of the tread this time as it was a joiner.
+17. Once this piece was on I did steps 13-15 with the next DIY stair runner, the only difference was that the starting point for this piece was under the lip of the tread this time as it was a joiner.
 To make sure that the join was neat I lined it up first and then took the backing off the carpet tape on the first step it was being fitted to only and stuck the runner over the lip.
 I even put a couple of tacks in to ensure that it was holding firm so I could complete the join really neatly (below, I've pulled the below piece off a bit in the picture to show clearly what I mean).

 18. Before completing the join with lots of tacks under the lip of the tread, I unrolled and positioned the rest of the runner and attached it to the stairs by flattening it onto the tape, to be sure that it was definitely lining up further up.

-19. Once I was happy with the positioning of the whole runner, I completed the join by tucking the top piece firmly over the bit coming up from the below step and hammered in a few more tacks so that they went through both runners to ensure they weren't going to move or come apart over time.
+19. Once I was happy with the positioning of the whole DIY stair runner, I completed the join by tucking the top piece firmly over the bit coming up from the below step and hammered in a few more tacks so that they went through both runners to ensure they weren't going to move or come apart over time.

 20. I then repeated the process for the next runner which brought me up almost to the top of the stairs, meaning I was ready to fit the final runner.

-21. Before starting the project, I knew I wanted to continue the runner onto the landing as it made more of a feature of it and there is only a short distance from the top of out stairs to the threshold of the bathroom door.
+21. Before starting the project, I knew I wanted to continue the runner onto the landing as it made more of a feature of it and there is only a short distance from the top of our stairs to the threshold of the bathroom door.
 As this isn't the same for everyone I've laid out the two options that I considered below in case it's helpful a) Carry the runner on up and over the top step onto the landing above or b) stop the runner under the lip of the tread on the top step.

 22. As I was carrying it onto the landing I added lots of strong carpet tape under where it would lay.
 Our bathroom is right at the top of the stairs so the runner only had to travel about a metre of so until it hit the door threshold, which made the perfect ending point.

 I used four runner rugs at £60 each for my stairs, but this included the turn at the bottom and the section on the landing.
-For a straight forward staircase without these extras three rugs would more than likely be enough so the cost would drop to £180 for the runner itself.
+For a straight-forward staircase without these extras, three rugs would more than likely be enough so the cost would drop to £180 for the runner itself.